sergiopalmavera/WGS_analysis_mmu/batch3/05_alignments_addRG_dedup_bqsr/bash_scripts/README.md

+Although the script names are "bam_dedup_bqsr_X1_to_X0.sh", the steps in each script were:
+- add reag groups
+- mark duplicates
+- bqsr

+The read group step should have been added to the script name.

 Pay no atention to the message "## something went wrong while bqsr" in the outputs.

 This was suppose to be a message to warn about the final bam not found.